gaurav-madkaikar/placementor_backend/README.md

-## Flask Unit Testing
+## Placementor Backend

-This folder contains unit tests for the backend of Placementor: a software application for managing online placements, written using python unittest and Flask-Testing
+The test folder contains unit tests for the backend implementation of Placementor: a software application for managing online placements, written using python unittest and Flask-Testing

 ### Folder Structure:
 <pre>